Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 but I'll send it along some day. if only to

-show that I thought of you every day
+show that I thought of you every day [* Omit *]

 time.
-Tell me do you know that
+Tell me do you need to Know that

-sometimes Lady dear or will you believe it
+Sunshine Lady dear or will you believe it

 without seeing the letter.
 Do you think I